9 Most Common Homeowners Insurance Claims: Cost and Frequency

 Why Do Insurance Claims Vary So Greatly?

-Keep in mind, these #'s are all averages.
-The average number claims for any particular event can vary greatly from state to state depending on weather systems and risk.
-Houses in places like Colorado or California have a higher percentage of fire claims while Texas, Oklahoma, and Kansas have a greater percentage of wind and hail damage claims.
+These claim statistics are all averages.
+The average number of claims for any particular event can vary significantly from state to state, depending on weather systems and risk.
+Houses in places like Colorado or California have a higher percentage of fire claims, while Texas, Oklahoma, and Kansas have more wind and hail damage claims.
 And these quantities can rise and fall from year to year.

-This is why it’s so important to have the right homeowners policy that fits your home in the area you live.
+All these perils are more reasons to have the right homeowners policy that matches your home and location.
 By taking the time to find the best coverage for your home, you will save trouble, money, and heartache should a disaster ever hit.
 Best of luck!

 At your service,